The primary tutorial/reference/instruction document for RogCAD

 Default value is hide.
 When "hide" shows on the menu,

-the next data-group you call will not be displayed in
+the next data-group you call will not have its wireframe

 G call a data group.
-You will additionally be prompted for a
+You will be prompted for a group

 group type and name whenever you call an auto-surfacing routine